Online Learning Community

 How do leaders model their values and engender trust across a school community?
 How do they translate their values into authentic conversations across diverse communities?
 How do they develop intercultural understanding and ultimately, a shared purpose across cultures if their purpose is to educate for global citizenship?
 The growth of such an environment needs to be led.

-We have developed a new online course to help you explore and strengthen how your leadership skills support a meaningful international education in your school – Leading Schools Interculturally.
+We have developed an online course to help you explore and strengthen how your leadership skills support a meaningful international education in your school – Leading Schools Interculturally.
 Three modules have been designed to support how school leaders view intercultural relationships, connections and processes in their schools.

 After completing the course, you will be able to: